SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Initiating mechanisms and targets will be strongly influenced by the control measures that your company uses to control hazards and mitigate risk.
 Control measures should directly address initiating mechanisms and potential targets.

-The FAA also considers targets as a part of hazard mechanisms.
+The FAA also considers targets as part of hazard mechanisms.
 Targets are on who/what the hazard is targeting.
 The target could be:

 • A person;